TrevorDArcyEvans/TrackerPi/README.md

 # Reinventing the wheel but with a Raspberry Pi
-Why buy a perfectly round wheel when you can build make your own clunky one?
+Why buy a perfectly round wheel when you can build your own clunky one?

 ## Background
 For new car drivers, many insurance companies require installing a smart phone